WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-26-history-of-the-pack-heroes-honored.md

 Sumara kicked open a metal container, "Finally!
 At least we don't have to worry about the champagne getting warm.

 "Don't worry xEEVEEx, I brought a beer bong too.
-I'm sure I can squeeze a tube through that visor.
-I've got PLENTY of experience from my days in Bore-Us-With-Books Academy."
+I'm sure I can squeeze a tube through that visor of your's.
+I've got PLENTY of experience from my drinking days in Bore-Us-With-Books Academy."

 The ceremony over, it was time for rough-housing and play.
 &nbsp;

 The new recruits blended in well.

 They were as full of life and strength as his seasoned wolves.
 They found a natural harmony with their new packmates.
-And brought so much of their own vibrance and knowledge to the pack.
+And they brought so much of their own vibrance and knowledge to the pack.

 xEEVEEx had made a great decision bringing them in.
 He was proud of them.
 He was proud of his pack.